-.
-All new maintenance holes placed within existing, proposed, or future road surface locations, shall be integrated frame and cover maintenance hole system, unless placed with proposed or existing curb and gutter or directed otherwise by the Region.
-All new maintenance holes installed within the existing or proposed curb and gutter shall be installed with a traditional frame and grate.
+All new maintenance holes placed within existing, proposed, or future road surface locations shall be integrated frame and cover maintenance hole system, unless directed otherwise by the Region.

 The use of precast modular adjustment units will not be permitted within the roadway unless the specific circumstances does not allow the use of an integrated frame and cover maintenance hole system.